aoloe/scribus-newsletter/README.md

 # The Scribus Newsletter

-Weekly newsletter about scribus development
+<stroke>Weekly</stroke> Monthly newsletter about scribus development

 If you want to add items, just fork it and make pull requests.